-Except in the limited circumstances described herein (see "Summary of Provisions Relating to the Notes while represented by the Global Certificate - Exchange and Registration of Title"), owners of interests in the Notes will not be entitled to receive physical delivery of Certificates.
+Except in the limited circumstances described herein (see "Summary of Provisions relating to the Notes while represented by the Global Certificate - Exchange and Registration of Title"), owners of interests in the Notes will not be entitled to receive physical delivery of Certificates.
 Issues of Certificates upon transfer of Notes are subject to compliance by the transferor and transferee with the certification procedures described above and in the Agency Agreement.

-Where some but not all of the Notes in respect of which a Certificate is issued are to be transferred a new Certificate in respect of the Notes not so transferred will, within five Business Days of receipt by the Registrar or the relevant Transfer Agent of the original Certificate, be mailed by uninsured mail at the risk of the holder of the Notes not so transferred to the address of such holder appearing on the Register or as specified in the form of transfer.
+- (A) Each new Certificate to be issued upon transfer of Notes will, within five (5) business days of receipt by the Registrar or the relevant Transfer Agent of the duly completed form of transfer endorsed on the relevant Certificate, be mailed by uninsured mail at the risk of the holder entitled to the Note to the address specified in the form of transfer.
+For the purposes of this Condition 1.4 only, "business day" shall mean a day on which banks are open for business in the city in which the specified office of the Transfer Agent with whom a Certificate is deposited in connection with a transfer is located. - (B) Where some but not all of the Notes in respect of which a Certificate is issued are to be transferred, a new Certificate in respect of the Notes not so transferred will, within five business days of receipt by the Registrar or the relevant Transfer Agent of the original Certificate, be mailed by uninsured mail at the risk of the holder of the Notes not so transferred to the address of such holder appearing on the register of Noteholders or as specified in the form of transfer.